 As a mom of 3 young kids, Brandy, has been working out with her kids in tow for about 8.5 years.
 With a passion for fitness, Brandy has her certification in Group Exercise, TRX, Tabata Bootcamp and is current with American Red Cross CPR/AED.
 She believes in being a strong role model for her kids and teaching circuit classes that incorporate HIIT, strength, cardio and functional movement.
 She is also currently studying to receive her Nutritional Therapy Practitioner certification through the Nutritional Therapy Association.

-Janet Huff is a retired environmental scientist( 32 years) and mother of 4 grown wonderful children.
+Janet Huff is a is a practicing mental health counselor at Cornerstone Clinic and mother of 4 grown wonderful children.
 She is a runner and a triathlete and has coached soccer and running for many years.
-Janet has developed a passion for yoga and has completed her 200 hr training at White Lotus Foundation in CA. Janet has been a resident of Eagle River for 35 years and is married to Terry Huff, a retired Air Force major and running buddy.
+Janet has developed a passion for yoga and has completed her 200 hr training at White Lotus Foundation in CA in 2018.
+Janet has been a resident of Eagle River for 37 years and is married to Terry Huff, a retired Air Force major and triathlete buddy.
+Janet reminds us that movement therapy through yoga, is an evidence based treatment for anxiety and depression!!

 The practice.
 The love, the hate.
 The joy, the grief.
 The confidence, the doubt.
 The practice.
 April’s practice embraces all aspects of being a thriving and vibrant speck of stardust in this timeless universe.